 Oxygen Content CNG

+Oxygen-Content CNG refers to compressed natural gas that contains a very small, tightly controlled amount of oxygen (O₂).
 In standard fuel-grade CNG, oxygen is not intentionally added and is ideally present only in trace quantities.
-Minute oxygen levels may appear due to upstream gas sources, air ingress during processing, compression, storage, or distribution.
+However, minute oxygen levels may appear due to upstream gas sources, air ingress during processing, compression, storage, or distribution.

 Because oxygen directly affects combustion behavior, calorific value, material compatibility, and safety, its concentration is strictly monitored and regulated in CNG supplied for automotive, industrial, and power-generation applications.